simonefagini/Fluo-for-Rhino/commands/README.md

   A command to check which material is applied to a selected object, or to the objects within a selected block, and return the material name for quick and easy identification.<br>
   Tested on Rhino v8 on Windows 11.

+- ### pastePoint_cmd.py
+  A command to paste clipboard content at a picked point in Rhino, bypassing the default behavior of pasting to original coordinates. <br>
+  Assign to use with the Ctrl+Shift+V. <br>
+  Tested on Rhino v8 on Windows 11.

 ## Work in Progress